 What a dismal picture!
 There is, however, some good news for this troubled world and its human tenants.
 When God ejected Adam and Eve from the Garden of Eden, He did not desert them.
 Their sin may have wrought terrible havoc and ruin.
 Still, there soon shone a glimmer of hope.

 It took a while.
 Then one starry night in a little village south of Jerusalem, the promise began to be fulfilled.
-In an animal shed near Bethlehem the kingdom of God re-entered this sinful world.
+In an animal shed near Bethlehem, a long-awaited Messiah came into this sinful world.
 A few years later God incarnate in Jesus emerged from a Nazareth carpentry shop.
 Setting the stage for His ministry had been His cousin, John.
 John's prophetic ministry was brief but powerful.
-His major theme: The long-promised Messiah would soon appear.
+His major theme: The long-promised Messiah was coming.
 That Messiah, he said, was a man of fire who would inaugurate a new kingdom.

 When He was ready to begin His public ministry, Jesus found John down at the Jordan River and asked him for baptism.
 That day God used John the Baptist to announce that the promised Messiah had arrived.
 But then months and years passed, and Jesus did not become the hoped-for political savior.
 Nor did He march into the Temple and take over as a new Jewish religious leader.

 This disappointed some.
 Those who watched Him closely, however, marveled at His potent power over nature.
 That, coupled with the masterful way He spoke, convinced many that God's kingdom had indeed invaded the world.
 The strong and mighty overlooked it, but God's kingdom had begun striking back.